Mirantis/k8s-externalipcontroller/doc/deployment-examples.md

 the appropriate configuration file(s):
 * Simple mode: `kubectl apply -f examples/simple/externalipcontroller.yaml`
 * Claims mode: `kubectl apply -f examples/claims/controller.yaml -f examples/claims/scheduler.yaml`
+You can get more information regarding deployment of the application in simple mode from the ``Simple Deployment Scheme`` document.

 To check running pods, run `kubectl get pods -o wide`.
 Application pods should appear in the output::